US STOCKS-Wall St climbs, S&P 500 posts best week since July

 Sept 11 (Reuters) - U.S. stocks rose on Friday and the S&P 500 posted its biggest weekly gain since July as investors weighed whether the Federal Reserve will raise interest rates next week.

-Energy shares dropped after Goldman Sachs cut its oil price forecast through next year.
+Energy shares dropped, however, after Goldman Sachs cut its oil price forecast through next year.

-Investors are awaiting next week’s Federal Reserve meeting and news on whether it will raise rates for the first time in almost a decade.
+Investors are awaiting next week’s Fed monetary policy meeting and news on whether it will raise benchmark U.S. rates for the first time in almost a decade.

 “It’s really Fed watch.
 That’s what traders are waiting for,” said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.